shadyosama9/Zoom-Clone-App/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-- Install the suggested plugins
+- Install the suggested plugins<br>

 **Additional Plugins Used For The Pipeline**